Stage Fright: Causes, Mechanisms, and the Key to Overcoming It

 • Failing during a performance and being laughed at

-Mechanism of stage fright
+Mechanism of Stage Fright

-Autonomic Nervous System
+Effects of the Autonomic Nervous System

 Functions Sympathetic Parasympathetic